emilylaih/Weeks-7-8-Project-WordPress-vs.-Kali/README.md

   - [x] Steps to recreate:
   1. First add a new post
-  2. click add media in the edit post page
+  2. click add media in the add new post page and choose a picture to upload to the webpage
   3. insert <IFRAME SRC="javascript:alert('XSS attack!!!');"></IFRAME> code between the <a> tags in the text section.
   4. Click publish